Honolulu Guide

 Full-Day 16 Location Tour with Snorkeling, Guide, Snacks and Beverages

-Night Time Manta Ray Snorkeling for One Adult
+Night Time Manta Ray Snorkeling for 1 Adult

 Night Time Manta Ray Snorkel for One Adult at My Kona Adventures